cosmicds/vue-toolkit/README.md

 cd <path-to-your-sample-repo>
 npm link @cosmicds/vue-toolkit

+# To make local changes to the toolkit active, you have to rebuild the package after every change.
+# Tip from @johnarban:
+cd - # will take you to the previous directory you were in, which makes it easier to toggle between folders

-# to unlink when you are done
+# to unlink when you are done (Note - order is important here)

-cd <path-to-your-sample-repo>
-npm unlink --no-save @cosmicds/vue-toolkit
+cd <path-to-your-sample-repo> # if you're not already there npm unlink --no-save @cosmicds/vue-toolkit

 cd <path-where-you-keep-the-toolkit-repo>